ty4ko/PopcornTimeCE-desktop/README.md

 ## Getting Involved

 Want to report a bug, request a feature, contribute or translate Popcorn Time?
 We need all the help we can get!
-You can also join in with our [community](README.md#community) to keep up-to-date and meet other Popcorn Timers.
+You are welcome.

 ## Contributing